-From June 2005 onwards, the Company has engaged Chayot Co., Ltd. to be the Company's independent internal auditor.
+In 2019 onwards, the Company has engaged EL Business Advisory Co., Ltd. to be the Company's independent internal auditor.
 The said firm provides services related to internal audits and accounting system establishment.
 The firm's services focus on internal audits, provision of recommendations and advice on the design of accounting system, and internal control system assessment.
-After due consideration of Mr. Dhitiwat Supanpong's qualifications of Chayot Co., Ltd., in aspect of education, experience and training the Audit and CG Committee opined that the firm was qualified to perform such duties as the firm has demonstrated independence and experiences in internal audits.
+After due consideration of qualifications of Mr. Suvit Chanamporn who is the top executive of EL Business Advisory Co., Ltd., in aspect of education, experience and training, the Audit and CG Committee opined that the firm was qualified to perform such duties as the firm has demonstrated independence and experiences in internal audits.
 Furthermore, the Company appointed Ms. ThitimaTaiwprateep to coordinate with such independent internal auditor.

-The duties and responsibilities of Chayot Co., Ltd. (the Company's indepentdent internal auditor) are as follows:
+The duties and responsibilities of EL Business Advisory Co., Ltd. (the Company's independent internal auditor) are as follows:

-- Prepare the Company's annual audit plan. - Review and provide recommendations to various departments regarding appropriate internal control. - Prepare a report of the audit results in accordance with the audit plan and submit to the Audit and CG Committee at least once every quarter. - Prepare and report the results of the Company's risk assessment and adequacy of the internal control system to the Audit and CG Committee. - Oversee the internal control system to ensure compliance with the regulations prescribed by the Stock Exchange of Thailand and the Securities and Exchange Commission.
+- Prepare the Company's annual audit plan. - Review and provide recommendations to various departments regarding appropriate internal control. - Prepare a report of the audit results in accordance with the audit plan and submit to the Audit and CG Committee at least once every quarter. - Oversee the internal control system to ensure compliance with the regulations prescribed by the Stock Exchange of Thailand and the Securities and Exchange Commission.